 Teach your teething puppy the right way to chew

-So, it’ll be counterproductive if you’re considering punishing or training your puppy against chewing.
+So, punishing or training your puppy against chewing will be counterproductive.
 Not only will you damage your relationship with your pet, but you’ll also make teething puppies more anxious, which can lead to more destructive behavior.

 Teething can be painful, and chewing can help soothe their gums.
-So, try to understand that puppies do have to chew!
+So, try to understand that puppies need to chew to provide pain relief!

 So, what can you do?
 A more practical solution is to train your dog to chew appropriately.